 The last thing one would expect to see in Scotland (outside of a zoo) are Mandarin ducks.
 But Mandarin ducks we did see!

-A couple months ago, we were walking through Milton Woods (near Farr), along the grassy bank above the River Nairn, when Mr. C spotted some unusual water fowl swimming below.
+A couple of months ago, we were walking through Milton Woods (near Farr), along the grassy bank above the River Nairn, when Mr. C spotted some unusual waterfowl swimming below.
 Not sure what type of birds they were, he attempted to snap some photos.
 Unfortunately, they caught sight of him and were frightened and flew away.
 This photo was the best one he got.

 It wasn’t until a bit later when I was looking through our photos that I realized what we had seen.
 How fantastic!
 Mandarin ducks!
 In Scotland!

 According to BBC Scotland, the birds were introduced to the UK from the Far East in the mid-eighteenth century.
 Over time, some have managed to escape captivity and have bred and established colonies.
-There are over 7,000 of these native East Asian species in Britain but apparently very few have made it all the way to Scotland.
-Which makes what we saw even more special.
+There are over 7,000 of these native East Asian species in Britain.
+Very few have made it all the way to Scotland, which makes what we saw even more special.